motorcycle 101 guides

 1. Introduction

 If you plan to explore Michigan or “the Wolverine State” on a motorcycle, you will first have to become familiar with how to operate the vehicle.
 With enough practice, research, and guidance, you will be able to handle a motorcycle like a pro.
 But getting used to the controls is just a small part of being a rider.
 There are regulations about the rules of the road, proper motorcyclist behavior, and vehicle maintenance that need to be memorized as well.
-The regulation in Michigan may differ compa#b90011 to other regions in the United States.
+The regulations in Michigan may differ if you hail from another region of the United States.

 2. Michigan Motorcycle Insurance